Blaine C. Kimreybkimrey@vedderprice.com

 Bryan K. Clarkbclark@vedderprice.com

-Bryan K. Clark is an Associate at Vedder Price and a member of the Privacy, CyberSecurity & Media practice group.
+Bryan K. Clark is a Shareholder at Vedder Price and a member of the Privacy, CyberSecurity & Media practice group.
 He has an extensive media and privacy practice that includes privacy class action defense, mobile-marketing litigation, class action TCPA litigation, copyright litigation, right of publicity litigation, data breach response, FOIA issues, reporter’s privilege issues and prepublication review.

 Juan M. Arciniegasjarciniegas@vedderprice.com